ecoConnect: Regional Ecosystem-based Connectivity

 You can view ecoConnect for the Northeast using our simple web viewer: https://umassdsl.shinyapps.io/ecoConnect

-We have received funding from USGS Northeast Climate Adaptation Science Center to develop a more complete web viewer for ecoConnect in the Northeast, including the Index of Ecological Integrity and a site scoring tool.
-We expect to post the initial version in Spring 2024, replacing our current stopgap version.
+We have received funding from USGS Northeast Climate Adaptation Science Center to develop a more complete web viewer for the Northeast that will include ecoConnect regional connectivity, Index of Ecological Integrity scores, and a site scoring tool.
+We expect to post an initial version of this new web viewer in Summer 2024, replacing our current stopgap version.

 Download GIS data